OpenMDAO/OpenMDAO-Framework/docs/user-guide/example.rst

 	        self.driver.upper_bounds = [10, 100]

 In self.driver.iprint, driver refers to the title that the CONMIN driver is given when it is created above.
-The iprint flag enables or disables the printing of diagnostics internal to CONMIN, while the maxiters parameter specifies the maximum number of iterations for the optimization loop.
-Both of these have a default value (maxiters is 40), so setting them here is not required.
+The iprint flag enables or disables the printing of diagnostics internal to CONMIN, while the itmax parameter specifies the maximum number of iterations for the optimization loop.
+Both of these have a default value (itmax is 40), so setting them here is not required.

 The optimization objective is to minimize the 0-60 mph acceleration time by adjusting the design variables, which were chosen as bore and spark angle.
 Both the objective and the design variables are assigned using a type of Data Object called a StringRef.